Purpose of the Services Academies programme

 • Prepare students to transition into tertiary education, vocational training or employment.

-• Support students to develop their self-confidence through participation in youth life skills and leadership courses.
+• Support students to develop their self-confidence and identity through participation in youth life skills and leadership courses.

-• Allow students to set goals in relation to their education, well-being, and future pathways in tertiary education, vocational training and employment.
+• Support students to set goals in relation to their education, well-being, and future pathways in tertiary education, vocational training and employment.

 It is expected that students enrolled in the Services Academies’ programme will achieve the following outcome(s):